 Delhi records cleanest air since 2015 a day after Dussehra celebrations

-On Wednesday, the Central Pollution Control Board data recorded the Capital’s overall air quality index at 173 as opposed 326 witnessed last year.
+On Wednesday, the Central Pollution Control Board data recorded the Capital’s overall air quality index at 173 as opposed to 326 last year.

-Delhi recorded the cleanest air in five years for a day after Dussehra celebrations concluded in the city, authorities said on Wednesday, according to the Hindustan Times.
+Delhi recorded the cleanest air in five years the day after Dussehra celebrations concluded in the city, authorities said on Wednesday, according to the Hindustan Times.
 The celebrations include burning of firecrackers and effigies of Ravana, who is depicted as a 10-headed demon king in the Hindu epic Ramayana.

-On Wednesday, the Central Pollution Control Board data recorded Delhi’s overall air quality index at 173 as opposed 326 witnessed last year.
+On Wednesday, the Central Pollution Control Board data recorded Delhi’s overall air quality index at 173 as opposed to 326 last year.
 Dussehra has been celebrated three times during the first few weeks of October in the last five years, and 2019 recorded the lowest level of pollution among them.

-However, on Tuesday midnight after Dussehra celebrations, pollution levels increased due to low temperature and rise in toxic fumes.
-At 4 pm, the air quality index was recorded at 112 (moderate), however 24 hours later it increased to 173 (moderate), according to The Times of India.
+However, on Tuesday midnight after Dussehra celebrations, pollution levels increased due to low temperature and the rise in toxic fumes.
+At 4 pm, the air quality index was recorded at 112 (moderate), however, 24 hours later it increased to 173 (moderate), according to The Times of India.

 Experts at the India Meteorological Department attributed the lower pollution levels to the easterly winds and a delayed monsoon retreat.
 They also cautioned that the situation may change after October 12.